frederic-perez/AmE-dictionary/data/idioms.md

 __be up to scratch__
 __be waiting for the other shoe to drop__ To be waiting for the next, seemingly unavoidable thing to happen.
 This phrase often has a negative connotation. _Mom said that Dad would punish us when he got home from work, so now we’re just waiting for the other shoe to drop._
 __be warned__ _Be warned, Commander, I didn’t make this coffee._
-__be well versed in (something)__ To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._
+__be well versed in (something)__ :two: To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._
 __be woke__
 __be-all and end-all__ _Cliché_ Something that is the very best or most important; something so good that it will end the search for something better. _Finishing the building of his boat became the be-all and end-all of Roger’s existence._ _Sally is the be-all and the end-all of Don’s life._ _Being a professor was never his be-all and end-all._
 __Beam me up, Scotty__ Get me out of here!
 Take me away!